 Acoustic Guitar Pickups

-Piezo pickups are small ceramic discs that sit under the saddle of an acoustic guitar and translate the string vibrations into an electrical signal.
+Piezo pickups are small ceramic discs that sit under the saddle of an acoustic guitar.
+They translate the string vibrations into an electrical signal.
 They are known for their natural, acoustic sound and are often used in live performances.

-Piezo pickups do not use magnetic energy to translate vibrations, but instead, measure the actual vibration of the saddle and instrument with a transducer to produce the signal.
+Piezo pickups do not use magnetic energy to translate vibrations.
+Instead, they measure the actual vibration of the saddle and instrument.
+All with a transducer to produce the signal.
 This is great for guitars that do not use steel strings, as magnetic pickups are useless.

-And because there are no magnets in the Piezo design, the hum and noise are also not anything to have to worry about like a single-coil pickup.
+There are no magnets in the Piezo design.
+The hum and noise are also not anything to have to worry about like a single-coil pickup.

 Magnetic Acoustic Pickups

-Magnetic acoustic pickups are devices that attach to the soundboard of the guitar and use a conventional force to translate the string vibrations into an electrical signal.
+Magnetic acoustic pickups are devices that attach to the soundboard of the guitar.
+They use a conventional force to translate the vibrations into an electrical signal.
 They are known for their versatility and ability to be used in a wide range of genres.

-Magnetic pickups can only be used with steel-string acoustics, as the technology will not work with nylon or gut options.
-They are also known to add a bit of “color” to the sound, as they are often made with Alnico magnets.
+Magnetic pickups can only be used with steel-string acoustics.
+The technology will not work with nylon or gut options.
+They are also known to add a bit of color to the sound, as they are often made with Alnico magnets.